 Scoops are also available in a multigrain version, which combines ground corn with brown rice and buckwheat flours.
 The multi-grain option are a little darker brown in color and have a heartier, whole grain flavor, so the choice comes down to your taste preference.

 These tortilla chips have a classic triangle shape and are available salted, unsalted, and in dairy-free flavors like lime, ranch, and nacho.
 All Siete Family Foods chips are made from a blend of cassava and coconut flours and cooked in 100 percent avocado oil.
 Cassava is a starchy root vegetable, similar to a tuber or potato, that can be ground into flour.
 These chips are very light, crisp, and tasty on their own.
 They can withstand the weight of a thin salsa but may break in heavier dips or if topped with nacho fixings.

 If you’re looking for a way to incorporate more seeds and grains into your diet and particularly your snack foods, this chip is for you.
 Way Better Snacks has a line of sprouted tortilla chips that are crafted from organic corn and a sprouted seed and whole grain blend that contains chia seeds, flax seeds, and quinoa.

 Sprouting refers to soaking seeds and grains in water until they sprout new growth.
-Sprouted seeds and grains are believed to be easier to digest with more vitamins and minerals, though are not necessarily significantly more beneficial to our health.
+Sprouted seeds and grains have slightly higher amounts of certain vitamins and minerals, though are not necessarily significantly more beneficial to our health.